Join me 03/14/26 - Noon

 I attend local meetings.
 I listen before speaking.
 I show up even when there’s no camera.

 If elected, I will work with anyone willing to improve veterans’ care, strengthen schools, modernize government systems, protect neighborhoods, and support honest work.
+I will continue to offer Christian Music to the district through KDBB Radio, offer a Christian Clothing Brand and offer the greatest motor oil ever created, Amsoil to dealerships, automotive repair shops and lube business.

 I’m not running to be loud.